 The Antioch University New England Multicultural Center for Research and Practice (Multicultural Center) promotes multiculturalism within a social justice orientation.
-The term multicultural is applied broadly to include issues of minority or marginalized status, as related to race, ethnicity, culture, class, use of English as a second language, gender, sexual orientation, disability, religion, spirituality, and the elderly.
-Established in the fall of 2000, the Multicultural Center has a focus on culturally diverse and immigrant youth, adults, and families in the New England area.
+The term multicultural is applied broadly to include issues of minority and marginalized status, as related to race, ethnicity, culture, nationality status, class, use of English as a second language, gender, sexual identity, disability, religion, spirituality, and the elderly.
+Established in the fall of 2000, the Multicultural Center also has a focus on culturally diverse and immigrant youth, adults, and families in the New England area.

 The mission of the Antioch University New England Multicultural Center has four elements: